prtkgpt/questdb.io/docs/reference/sql/alter-table-add-column.md

 sidebar_label: ALTER TABLE ADD COLUMN
 ---

-Adds a new column to an existing table
+Adds a new column to an existing table.

 ## Syntax